daiki-kadowaki/judgment-transparency-principle/README.md

 However, no guideline, system, or implementation may claim to **"fully satisfy"** JTP.
 Doing so would serve as an indulgence that conceals the very displacement of judgment JTP seeks to expose.
+This position does not prohibit discussion, academic citation, or reference to JTP as a conceptual framework.

 ---